stefmolin/pandas-workshop/README.md

 ---

 ## Setup Instructions
+You can work through the notebooks locally or in your browser.
+Pick the installation option that makes sense for you.

+### Local Installation
 **Warning**: It is highly recommended that you use your personal laptop for the installation.

 0. Install Python >= version 3.8 and <= version 3.11 OR install [Anaconda](https://docs.anaconda.com/anaconda/install/)/[Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 Note that Anaconda/Miniconda is recommended if you are working on a Windows machine and are not very comfortable with the command line.
 Alternatively, depending on server availability, you can use [this](https://mybinder.org/v2/gh/stefmolin/pandas-workshop/main?urlpath=lab) Binder environment if you don't want to install anything on your machine.